nestorrivers/Portfolio/mfa-implementation/README.md

 This module is meant to be dropped into a host project and adapted to its own permissions system, not to carry its own.
 A few seams are deliberately thin:

-- **`authentication/permissions.py`** — `can_authenticate_users(user)` and `can_approve_locations(user)` are the only place this app decides who may act on approval requests.
+- **`authentication/permissions.py`**: `can_authenticate_users(user)` and `can_approve_locations(user)` are the only place this app decides who may act on approval requests.
 They currently read flags on `Profile`; a host project can rewrite them to check its own groups or permission classes (e.g. `user.has_perm(...)`) without touching the views that call them. `@login_required` is applied independently of these, so authentication is never optional even where authorisation is left to the host.
-- **`AuthorisedLocation.approved_by_manager`** and the login-approval flow are core to what this module does, not integration points — they're what makes the geofence and the escalation path meaningful, and are enforced regardless of how a host wires up permissions.
+- **`AuthorisedLocation.approved_by_manager`** and the login-approval flow are core to what this module does, not integration points: they're what makes the geofence and the escalation path meaningful, and are enforced regardless of how a host wires up permissions.
 - **Rate limiting** beyond the 5-attempt MFA cap (e.g. per-IP or per-account throttling on the login view itself) is left to the host, typically via middleware or a package like `django-axes`.
 - **`Profile` creation** for each new `User` (e.g. a `post_save` signal) isn't included, since hosts usually already have their own user-provisioning flow to hook into.